 2. Start the conversation and the prep early

 Although this may cause some grumbling from your teen, start the conversation with them about the SAT during their sophomore year.
 It is truly the best time to start studying because they are not yet burdened with a junior-year course load, they can make sure they are prepared for the PSAT for the year that counts, and they can also have a longer and therefore less stressful time to work with for achieving their target score.
 Explain to them that you understand that the last thing they might want to discuss is the SAT (hence, the supportiveness) and reason with them why it’s in their best interests to start now.

 3. Make sure the SAT is indeed the right test

-Although the new SAT and the ACT are now fairly similar in terms of content and structure, there are differences between the SAT Writing and ACT English sections, the SAT and ACT Reading, and SAT and ACT Math sections.
+Although the new SAT and the ACT are now fairly similar in terms of content and structure, there are notable differences between both tests as well.
 Since either test is accepted by virtually all colleges and universities that require standardized tests, have your teen take an official practice test for both the SAT and the ACT (they’re free on the College Board and the ACT websites) to identify which one they are more comfortable with, and then go from there.
-You can also discuss whether or not it is worth it to prepare for and take both exams.
+You can also discuss whether or not it is worth it to prepare for and take both the ACT and SAT.